elves/elvish/README.md

 ```
 export GOPATH=$HOME/go
 export PATH=$PATH:$GOPATH/bin
-go get github.com/xiaq/das
+go get github.com/xiaq/elvish
-das
+elvish
 ```

 To update and rebuild:

 ```
-go get -u github.com/xiaq/das
+go get -u github.com/xiaq/elvish
 ```

 Remember to put the two `export`s above into your `bashrc` or `zshrc` (or whatever).

+## Name

+In rogue-likes, elven items have a reputation of high quality. `elvish` is a corrupted form of `elvish`.
+In rogue-likes

 ## In Need of a Name!

-`das` is not the final name I intend to use for this project; it is just a little word I keep typing when I'm idle.
-Being impossible to google for German speakers, this is a terrible name for any project (and I'm not willing to call it `daslang` or `dasshell`).
+`elvish` is not the final name I intend to use for this project; it is just a little word I keep typing when I'm idle.
+Being impossible to google for German speakers, this is a terrible name for any project (and I'm not willing to call it `elvishlang` or `elvishshell`).
 So if you happen to be here and have a good name in mind, drop me a line.
 Before that though, please read [Name](#name) for some of my thoughts about naming